phone704-BLOSSOM(704-256-7766)

 Chapter 7 Bankruptcy Process Explained

 When you have more debt than you can handle, it can take over your whole life and rob you of your peace of mind.
-Chapter 7 bankruptcy is one way to discharge eligible debts, give yourself a fresh start, and work toward a more secure financial future.
-Unlike Chapter 13 bankruptcy, there is no 'payment plan' in Chapter 7.
+Chapter 7 bankruptcy is a way to discharge eligible debts, give yourself a fresh start, and work toward a more secure financial future.
+There is no 'payment plan' in Chapter 7.
 Instead, your debts are simply 'wiped out' upon receiving a discharge.
 The Chapter 7 bankruptcy process in North Carolina is relatively straightforward for individuals with modest income and assets, and we explain it in this blog.

 Are You Eligible?